bzm3r/transpose-timing-tests/POST.md

 In fact, the situation on Intel is even worse, as there is no good way to even query the subgroup size for a given compute pipeline.
 The `subgroupSize` from the `VkPhysicalDeviceSubgroupProperties` query reports only a default value (32 on the hardware and drivers tested).
 Even worse, the `gl_SubgroupSize` variable, available within shader code, reports the same default value instead of the actual number of invocations within the subgroup.
 This behavior seems to technically comply with the spec language, but is not useful, to say the least.

-With luck, the situation on Intel will get better, as the `VK_EXT_subgroup_size_control` [link] rolls out, but for the time being code has to deal with the situation.
+**Hopefully the situation on Intel will get better, once the [`VK_EXT_subgroup_size_control`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_EXT_subgroup_size_control.html) extension becomes widely supported by Intel drivers, but for the time being code has to deal with the situation. [vulkan.gpuinfo.org](https://vulkan.gpuinfo.org/) is a good source for checking out which Vulkan extensions some particular device driver supports.**

-Our implementation of matrix transpose performs `lg(n)` shuffle operations in sequence, each doing a partial transpose in parallel of a chunk of bits.
+Our implementation of matrix transpose performs `lg(n)` **(n being the number of bits in the bitmap)** shuffle operations in sequence, each doing a partial transpose in parallel of a chunk of bits.
 Since threadgroup memory accesses are expensive, we explored a hybrid approach where some of the shuffles are done using subgroups, while the ones that interact in chunks larger than the subgroup size use threadgroup shared memory.

 ![](./plots/integrated_hybrid_tg_comparison.png)